john2x/flatui.vim/README.md

 TODO:
 ----

-1. Improve syntax colors
+1. Improve syntax colors (this will never be done)
 2. Create vim-airline theme
-3. Set "dark" version
+3. Set "dark" version (dark could be a warmer version. i.e. using mainly orange and red)

 License
 =======